go home

 The star becomes a subtle anchor — a point of focus, almost like a marker in space.

 Everything else is restraint.
-The kind that looks simple only after you have removed the unnecessary drama.
+It only looks simple after the extra drama is gone.

 Geometry